 コンテンツにスキップ

-Berwick Hall (formerly Berwick House) was designed in 1930 as the residence of British trader BR Berwick.
-After being used as a residence until World War II, the bereaved family donated it to the Catholic Society of Mary in 1956, and until 2000 it was used as a dormitory for St. Joseph International School.
-It was used as.
-It is the largest existing pre-war Yamate foreign residence, and was designed by American architect J.H.
-Morgan.
+Berwick Hall (formerly Berwick House) was designed in 1930 as the home of British trader BR Berwick.
+It was used as a residence until before World War II, and then donated by his family to the Catholic Society of Mary in 1956.
+It was used as a dormitory for St. Joseph's International School until 2000.
+It is the largest surviving pre-war Yamate residence for foreigners, and was designed by American architect JH Morgan.

-Morgan left many buildings behind, including Yamate 111 Building, Yamate Episcopal Church, and Negishi Racecourse.
-Berwick Hall, which stands on a site of 600 tsubo, is based on the Spanish style, and the exterior has a variety of decorations such as a triple arch at the entrance, small windows called quatrefoils that are descended from Islamic style, and a chimney with a tiled roof.
-I'm wearing it.
-The interior is also architecturally beautiful, with a spacious living room, palm room, Japanese-style dining room, black and white tiled floors, ironwork on the entrance and stairs, and the walls of the son's room have been restored using fresco techniques.
-It is also a valuable building.
+Morgan left behind many buildings, including Yamate No. 111, Yamate Anglican Church, and Negishi Racecourse.
+Berrick Hall, which stands on a 2,000m2 site, is based on the Spanish style, and its exterior is decorated with a variety of ornaments, including a triple arch at the entrance, small windows called quatrefoils that follow the Islamic style, and a chimney with a tiled roof.
+The interior is also architecturally valuable, with a large living room, palm room, Japanese-style dining room, black and white tiled floors, ironwork at the entrance and staircase, and the walls of the son's room restored using fresco techniques.

-In 2001, Yokohama City purchased the site where the building is located as an expansion area for Motomachi Park, and the building was donated by the Catholic Society of Mary, a religious organization, and after restoration and renovation work, it was renovated into the Heisei Era.
-The building and garden have been open to the public since 2002.
+In 2001, Yokohama City purchased the land on which the building stands as an extension of Motomachi Park, and the building was donated by the Catholic Society of Mary, a religious corporation.
+After restoration and repair work, the building and gardens have been open to the public since 2002.

 Detailed info